3562 word article

-It is thought, in the same way, that if as children we have been in traumatic situations over extended time periods that we were unable to escape, as adults we might become, like the second group of dogs in the experiment, despondent, depressed and unable to try to help ourselves.
+It is thought, in the same way, that if as children we have been in traumatic situations over extended time periods that we were unable to escape, as adults we might become, like the second group of dogs in the experiment, despondent, depressed, and unable to try to help ourselves.

 However, also like the second set of dogs in the experiment, we may falsely believe we can’t help ourselves (due to our past experiences) when, in fact, we can – it can be our depressed and helpless frame of mind, formed in our childhoods, that creates the illusion that there is no way out for us when, in fact, there is.

-Behavioural Activation :
+Behavioral Activation :

 One of the hallmarks of serious, clinical depression is a reduced ability to perform everyday tasks and activities.
-Again, in my own case, I was often confined to my bed for much of the day, stopped washing, rarely shaved and stopped brushing my teeth.
+Again, in my own case, I was often confined to my bed for much of the day, stopped washing, rarely shaved, and stopped brushing my teeth.

 I know, therefore, that when very ill with depression, even basic tasks can feel impossible to undertake – indeed, even contemplating having to carry them out can, when one is so ill, create severe anxiety and distress.
-For those who have not experienced clinical depression, this is almost impossible to imagine or comprehend; such lack of empathy leaves one feeling devastatingly alone and terrifyingly emotionally imprisoned, compounding the problem.
+For those who have not experienced clinical depression, this is almost impossible to imagine or comprehend; such a lack of empathy leaves one feeling devastatingly alone and terrifyingly emotionally imprisoned, compounding the problem.

 Sadly, this loss of ability to carry out everyday tasks and activities tends to perpetuate and even intensify one’s depressive state, thus creating a vicious cycle.

-The psychologist Lewiston has carried out research showing how, by reactivating the behaviours we used to carry out before severe depressive illness struck, we can alleviate our depressive symptoms, or, indeed, rid ourselves of the condition entirely.
+The psychologist Lewiston has carried out research showing how, by reactivating the behaviors we used to carry out before severe depressive illness struck, we can alleviate our depressive symptoms, or, indeed, rid ourselves of the condition entirely.

-Behaviour Therapy (changing the way we behave) may be a more effective way of treating depression than: Cognitive Therapy (changing the way we think)
+Behaviour Therapy (changing the way we behave) may be a more effective way of treating depression than Cognitive Therapy (changing the way we think)